First-time New Hampshire unemployment claims drop

 Employers say generous unemployment benefits have given some laid-off workers more income from federal and state payments than they normally make on the job, which has made it harder to bring those people back to work.

-Nationally, there were 373,000 new claims filed in the week that ended July 3, an increase of 2,000 from the previous week, according to the labor department.
+Nationally, there were 360,000 new claims filed in the week that ended July 10, a drop of 26,000 from the previous week, according to the labor department.